Topics: Corporate Governance,Strategy

 Board support of refocused efforts and oversight of an organization’s DE&I as well as environmental, social, and governance programs can help ensure organizations are focusing on key areas and barriers.
 It is also important for the board to champion transparency and tracking of metrics to ensure accountability for real progress.

-Haig R. Nalbantian is senior partner and coleader of the Workforce Sciences Institute at Mercer.
+Haig R. Nalbantian is senior partner and coleader of Mercer’s Workforce Sciences Institute.